Ultra-low-sulfur diesel: Russia and the former Soviet Union

 As of 2002, much of the former Soviet Union still applied limits on sulfur in diesel fuel substantially higher than in Western Europe.
 Maximum levels of 2,000 and 5,000 ppm were applied for different uses.
 In Russia, lower maximum levels of 350 ppm and 500 ppm sulfur in automotive fuel were enforced in certain areas, and Euro IV and Euro V fuel with a concentration of 50 ppm or less was available at certain fueling stations, at least in part to comply with emissions control equipment on foreign-manufactured cars and trucks, the number of which is increased every year, especially in big cities such as Moscow and Saint Petersburg.
 According to the technical regulation, selling a fuel with sulfur content over 50 ppm was allowed until 31 December 2011.
 Euro IV diesel in particular may be available at fueling stations selling to long-distance truck fleets servicing import and export flows between Russia and the EU.
+As of August 2026, lower grade fuel, equivalent to EuroII standard was being supplied as an "anti-crisis" measure in response to supply difficulties caused by war damage to Russian petrochemical infrastructure.